LostOfThought/ban-types-in-stage/README.md

 An ESLint plugin to prevent the usage of types and values from one programming "stage" in another.

-This plugin is primarily intended for use with [typed-factorio](https://github.com/GlassBricks/typed-factorio) when developing a Factorio mod with multiple [Factorio API stages](https://lua-api.factorio.com/latest/) (`settings`, `prototype`, `runtime`) in the same TypeScript project.
+This plugin is primarily intended for use with [typed-factorio](https://github.com/GlassBricks/typed-factorio) when developing a Factorio mod with multiple [Factorio API stages](https://lua-api.factorio.com/latest/) (`settings`, `prototype`, `runtime`) in the same TypeScript project without seperate `tsconfig.json` files.

-When using `typed-factorio`, it's common to include types for multiple stages in your `tsconfig.json` (e.g., `"types": ["typed-factorio/prototype", "typed-factorio/runtime"]`).
-This makes all globals from all specified stages available everywhere, which can lead to accidentally using a `runtime`-only API in the `prototype` stage, and vice-versa.
-This plugin provides a rule to prevent such mistakes.

 ## Installation and Setup

-This plugin relies on **typed linting**, which requires a specific setup to grant ESLint access to your project's TypeScript type information.

 **1. Install Dependencies**